Beretta introduced the M9A1 handgun at the end of 2012 as an upgraded version of the standard Beretta M9 for the United States Marine Corps.

 The paddle rides down inside the waistband while the holster rides outside the waistband.

-Since the M9A1 is equipped with an accessory rail, it’s a popular host for tactical pistol lights or weapon-mounted tactical lights.
+Since the M9A1 is equipped with a 1913 accessory rail, it’s a popular host for tactical pistol lights or weapon-mounted tactical lights.

 Popular light choices for the M9A1 include brands such as Surefire, Streamlight, and Olight.